tejank10/tejank10.github.io/_pages/home.md

 <div class="col-sm-8">

-I am an independent computer vision researcher, fiddling with diffusion models.
+I am an independent computer vision researcher, currently fiddling with diffusion models.
 Most recently, I was a Pre-Doctoral Researcher at [Google Research India](https://research.google/teams/india-research-lab/).
 I worked towards solving the problem of predicting super-resolved segmentation maps from satellite imagery in the Earth Observation Science team under the guidance of [Dr. Varun Gulshan](https://sites.google.com/view/varungulshan/home) and Alex Wilson.

 Previously, I graduated from the Indian Institute of Science Bengaluru ([IISc](https://www.iisc.ac.in/)) with an M.Tech.
 (Research) in [Computational and Data Sciences](https://cds.iisc.ac.in/).
 I was part of Video Analytics Lab ([VAL](https://val.cds.iisc.ac.in/)), where I worked towards my [thesis](https://etd.iisc.ac.in/handle/2005/5899) titled *Landmark Estimation and Image Synthesis Guidance using Self-Supervised Networks*, advice by [Prof. R. Venkatesh Babu](http://cds.iisc.ac.in/faculty/venky/) and [Dr. Varun Jampani](varunjampani.github.io/).